AdobeDocs/workfront.en/help/product-announcements/product-releases/20.3-release-activity/20-3-resource-management-enhancements.md

 For information about granting access to Resource Management, see [Grant access to Resource Management](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-resource-management.md).

-### A more convenient way to update allocations in the `Workload Balancer`
+### A more convenient way to update allocations in the Workload Balancer

-To make it more convenient to manage a user's allocations to a work item in the `Workload Balancer`, you can now double-click the work item.
+To make it more convenient to manage a user's allocations to a work item in the Workload Balancer, you can now double-click the work item.
 You can also still use the existing Edit allocations menu option.
 In addition, you are no longer required to enable displaying allocations to be able to update them.

 For information about managing allocations in the Workload Balancer, see [Manage user allocations in the Workload Balancer](../../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).